 Because inventors may have the opportunity to influence licensing decisions in ways that could lead to personal gain or give advantage to companies in which they have a financial interest, inventors must disclose their financial interest in companies with which the licensing professional is negotiating a license.

-The Innovation and Partnerships Office licensing staff will provide you with a copy of the TT 100–LBNL disclosure form when negotiations begin with a company interested in licensing your invention.
+The Intellectual Property Office licensing staff will provide you with a copy of the TT 100–LBNL disclosure form when negotiations begin with a company interested in licensing your invention.
 You must complete and return this form in a timely manner, as the licensing review and approval is dependent upon it.

 The economic disclosure will not be required in the cases of multiple non-exclusive licenses offered on identical terms to all licensees.
 A typical example of this would be software licensed under a standard agreement to anyone or any company.